jurassic73/nanoleaf_build_notes/README.md

 # nanoleaf_build_notes

 Figure out your layout to know what pieces you want to print for the covers since they have holes on 1, 2 or 3 sides.
-The holes are where the leaves sit against eachother and wire passes through.
+The holes are where the leafs sit against eachother and wire passes through.
 Also figure out if you want all white leafs or to print the sides of the leaf black or some other color.
 We went with black and white for our leaf covers and white for the bases to help the light reflect.
 We went with black on the sides so the light didn't leak out that way.
 The leafs use 12 LEDs each.
 At ten leafs, we were drawing around 1.7A at 5V.
 We used a 3A 5V adapter to power it.

 This was our first build - https://www.thingiverse.com/make:738464